firstdraft/appdev-lessons/lessons/dashboards.md

 **BENP: suggested pause point at 00:06:00**

 I'm going to do my usual thing.
-Start up GitPod, start the server, type in the URL I want to build as a user in the browser, and just start debugging the error messages.
+Start up Gitpod, start the server, type in the URL I want to build as a user in the browser, and just start debugging the error messages.

 Let's visit `config/routes.rb`, and we will see it is a completely blank Rails app that we are dealing with.
 We will start by building **/forex**.
 So let's add the route: